Neil Simon's I Ought to Be in Pictures: Soundtrack

 "One Hello" was performed at the end of the movie by Randy Crawford and written by Carole Bayer Sager and Marvin Hamlisch.
 An instrumental version of "One Hello" is heard at various points in the movie as well.
 Hamlisch composed the main music for the movie.
-Just nine months before the movie's premiere, "One Hello" was released on June 3, 1981 as Randy Crawford's single and it appeared in the album Windsong.
+Just nine months before the movie's premiere, "One Hello" was released on June 3, 1981, as Randy Crawford's single and it appeared in the album Windsong.

-Filming and production
+Production

-I Ought to Be in Pictures was originally produced for Broadway in 1980 and the original cast starred Ron Leibman as Herbert Tucker, Joyce Van Patten as Steffy and Dinah Manoff as Libby Tucker; as mentioned, Manoff was the only cast member to reprise her role in the movie.
-For the film version, most of the script from the play is the same with even more settings such as Dodger Stadium and the Hollywood Park Racetrack.
+I Ought to Be in Pictures was originally produced for Broadway in 1980, and the original cast starred Ron Leibman as Herbert Tucker, Joyce Van Patten as Steffy and Dinah Manoff as Libby Tucker.
+Manoff was the only cast member to reprise her role in the movie.
+For the film version, most of the script from the play is the same, with more settings, such as Dodger Stadium and the Hollywood Park Racetrack.
 The house used in the film was at 1761 Vista Del Mar Avenue, in Hollywood.

 Reception

 The film had an opening weekend gross of $2,170,397 in the United States.
 It would go on to make $6,968,359 in six weeks.

-Gene Siskel and Roger Ebert selected the film as one of the worst of the year in a 1982 episode of Sneak Previews.
-Siskel's print review for the Chicago Tribune gave it 1.5 stars out of 4 and called it "another exercise in annoying manipulation from the one man who I wish wasn't in pictures."
-Vincent Canby of The New York Times wrote that "I found it unbearable.
-Being so mechanical, so slick and so sentimental, it is, at heart, heartless, and though it has the hyped up-pacing one associates with Broadway, it seems longer than 'Nicholas Nickelby.'"
-Kevin Thomas of the Los Angeles Times called the film "a largely satisfying reunion of Neil Simon, Walter Matthau and director Herbert Ross," adding, "The writing, the direction and the playing of Matthau and Ann-Margret represent the most effective way for Simon to get serious and still stay funny."
-Variety called it "a moving family drama, peppered with the author's patented gag lines and notable for sock performances by Dinah Manoff and Walter Matthau."
+Gene Siskel selected the film as one of the worst of the year in a 1982 episode of Sneak Previews.
+Siskel's print review for the Chicago Tribune gave it 1½ stars out of 4, and called it "another exercise in annoying manipulation from the one man who I wish wasn't in pictures".

+Vincent Canby of The New York Times wrote, "I found it unbearable.
+Being so mechanical, so slick and so sentimental, it is, at heart, heartless, and though it has the hyped up-pacing one associates with Broadway, it seems longer than 'Nicholas Nickelby'."

+Kevin Thomas of the Los Angeles Times called the film "a largely satisfying reunion of Neil Simon, Walter Matthau and director Herbert Ross", adding, "The writing, the direction and the playing of Matthau and Ann-Margret represent the most effective way for Simon to get serious and still stay funny."

+Variety called it "a moving family drama, peppered with the author's patented gag lines and notable for sock performances by Dinah Manoff and Walter Matthau".

 David Ansen of Newsweek wrote, "Ross and Simon co-produced the movie, and they obviously think they're on the trail of psychological realism when in fact they're peddling dull, sentimental bromides.
 The payoff for the audience is a couple of supposedly heart warming moments, but it's hard to have a warm heart when your mind is sound asleep."